 As noted earlier, net position may serve over time as an indicator of financial strength, although other indicators should be considered as well.
-A condensed summary of VRE's Statements of Net Position at June 30, 2020, 2019, and 2018 is shown below.
-The earliest year presented was restated for implementation of GASB Statement No. 75.
+A condensed summary of VRE's Statements of Net Position at June 30, 2021, 2020, and 2019 is shown below.